fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Compute/v1.3.4/Update-AzureRmVM.md

 ```

 ## DESCRIPTION
-The **Update-AzureRmVM** cmdlet updates the state of an azure_2 virtual machine to the state of a virtual machine object.
+The **Update-AzureRmVM** cmdlet updates the state of an Azure virtual machine to the state of a virtual machine object.

 ## EXAMPLES